Amirularif/Chicko/README.md

-# Chicko Bot
+# Discord Bot: Chicko Bot developed using replit
-Fully functional discord bot
+Fully functional discord bot developed using replit.com and monitored using UptimeRobot.

-Functions :
+> [!NOTE]
+> This Project is completed just for fun.
+Feel free to use it for educational purposes.

+# Development Programs and language used

+- replit browser IDE
+* Python language
++ JSON
+- UptimeRobots browser monitoring service

+# Functions of the program

-1.Give Quote when recieve command.
+1. Give a Quote when receiving command.

-2.Give Jokes and Memes when receive commands.
+2. Give Jokes and Memes when receiving commands.

-3.React to some of your conversations.
+3. React to some of your conversations.

-4.And most importantly, it will send message to a text channel whenever a person joined a voice channel.
+4. And most importantly, it will send a message to a text channel whenever a person joins a voice channel.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Screenshots
 -------------